ttytm/wthrr-the-weathercrab/README.md

 wthrr
 ```

-With no further arguments added, wthrr will use the [config](https://github.com/tobealive/wthrr-the-weathercrab#config) that's saved as default.<br>
+Without having added an address or options, wthrr uses the [config](https://github.com/tobealive/wthrr-the-weathercrab#config) saved as default.<br>
-If you haven't configured anything yet, wthrr can try to search for a weather station near you and save the searched location as default.
+If you haven't configured anything as default yet, wthrr can try to search for a weather station near you and save the searched location as default.

 **Its always possible to specify an address.** E.g.,